 Most fall bear activity will start in the late afternoon, and it will usually peak after dark.
 Activity will usually resume from about 5:00 am until 10:30 am.
 However, the heaviest activity will take place in the late evening.

 We may take advantage of the full moon phase in order to increase our odds of success during some rifle hunts.

 Hunting “Moon Bears” is a very unique style of hunting that involves special considerations.
 Of utmost importance is to recognize when there is not enough light available to conduct a safe and ethical hunt.

-A low power rifle scope with heavy duplex cross-hairs is recommended for fall bear hunts, and an illuminated reticule is essential equipment for hunting "Moon Bears".
+A low power rifle scope with heavy duplex cross-hairs or an illuminated reticle is recommended for fall bear hunts, and an illuminated reticule is an essential item for hunting "Moon Bears".

 Black Bear Photo Album

-There is no other area of Alaska which offers better opportunities to harvest a wider range of color phase Black Bears than in our hunt area.
+There is no other area of Alaska which offers better opportunities to harvest a wide range of color phase Black Bears than in our hunt area.